American Airlines Flight 63 (October 1943)

-American Airlines Flight 63 was an American Airlines DC-3 nicknamed the Flagship Missouri that crashed on October 15, 1943, near Centerville, Tennessee, after ice formed on its wings and propeller.
+American Airlines Flight 63 was an American Airlines Douglas DC-3 nicknamed the Flagship Missouri that crashed on October 15, 1943, near Centerville, Tennessee, after ice formed on its wings and propeller.
 All eight passengers and three crewmembers died.
 This was the second fatal crash of an aircraft designated Flight 63, occurring 2 1/2 months after the crash of the Flagship Missouri’s sister ship, the Flagship Ohio.

 Flight history

 American Airlines Flight 63 serviced a 6-leg domestic passenger service between Cleveland, Ohio, and Memphis, Tennessee.
 The full routing of the flight was Cleveland-Columbus-Dayton-Cincinnati-Louisville-Nashville-Memphis.
 Up until July 28, 1943, this route was serviced by the Flagship Missouris sister ship, the Flagship Ohio.
 The Flagship Ohio was lost on the Louisville-Nashville leg of the flight, when the severe downdrafts of a nearby thunderstorm forced the DC-3 to crash into a field near Trammel, Kentucky.

 After the loss of the Flagship Ohio, the Flagship Missouri covered Flight 63.
 The Flagship Missouri was a DC-3 built by the Douglas Aircraft Company for American Airlines.
 It had been in service for seven years, since 1936, and had logged a total of 17,774 hours of flight time at the time of the crash.
 The three crewmembers were Captain Dale F. Dryer, pilot, First Officer W. J. Brand, and one stewardess.